 Let’s first define what “ethical” and “sustainable” means when it comes to fashion.

 Ethical: In the fashion world, this means paying your workers fairly and treating them well throughout the supply chain (from materials suppliers to factory to retail).
-Companies should also avoid mistreatment of animals (and generally avoid animal products) in their production process.
+Companies should also avoid mistreatment of animals in their production process.

 Sustainable: This means minimizing environmental impact, through production and sourcing of materials.
 Sustainable fashion companies should:

 - Use resources efficiently (like water and textiles) and avoid hazardous chemicals

 - Source high-quality, environmentally-friendly materials that can break down naturally (or are recycled)

 - Encourage consumers to only buy what they need

 When it comes to fashion, “ethical” and “sustainable” are generally umbrella terms to mean that the company treats their workers well and minimizes environmental impact throughout the production process.
 These two terms are used pretty interchangeably, though they do technically mean different things.

 Keep in mind that sustainable fashion is a two-way street—it’s a common misconception that if you buy from a sustainable clothing company, your actions are automatically sustainable.
 This is certainly not the case; for clothing to be truly sustainable, you should also limit your consumption to what you truly need, and make your clothes last for as long as possible.
 It’s not sustainable if you buy an excessive amount of clothing that you never wear, even if you donate it (most donated clothing ends up being thrown away).
 This is why “sustainable” clothing hauls make me upset, because that’s totally contradictory!
 (Here are some other sustainable fashion mistakes to avoid).